rchrdwllm/dotfiles/README.md

 -   Select a wallpaper with `Super + W` and see the colors change
 -   Discord, Spotify, VS Code, and Firefox are also themed
+-   Apps will open in their respective workspaces
+    -   Workspace 1: Terminal
+    -   Workspace 2: VS Code
+    -   Workspace 3: Firefox
+    -   Workspace 4: Files (Thunar and ranger)
+    -   Workspace 5: No apps yet but reserved for office and productivity apps
+    -   Workspace 6: Social media such as Discord (Telegram as well but it won't obey window rules)
+    -   Workspace 7: Spotify and cava (music visualizer)
 -   Launcher: `Super + D`
 -   Power menu: `Super + X`
 -   Search anything on the internet: `Super + Space`